MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 5. **Be sure** you check the `OSCP Must Staple` checkbox.
 This is a modern requirement.

-6. `Automations` should have our restart policy we made at the begining, select that now.
+6. `Automations` should have our restart policy we made earlier, select that now.

 7. Save